raunelgarcia/front-end-framework/README.md

 - Platform:
     - Possible values: Android, IOS, Web.
     - Description: Specifies the platform for testing, whether it is Android, iOS or Web.
 Must be provided with valid values for the tests to function correctly.
 - Accessibility:
     - Possible values: true, false.
-    - Description: indicates whether accessibility features are enabled during testing.The variable can take the value of null or blank, in which case the Accessibility report will not be shown.
+    - Description: indicates whether accessibility features are enabled during testing.
+The variable can take the value of null or blank, in which case the Accessibility report will not be shown.
 - Browser:
     - Possible values: Chrome, Firefox, Edge, Safari.
     - Description: Defines the browser to be used for web testing.
-The 'Browser' variable can take the value of ' null', in which case the default browser used for testing is 'chrome'.
+The 'Browser' variable can take the value of 'null', in which case the default browser used for testing is 'chrome'.
-          If you are using Safari for MacOS, write this command for enable the
-          automatization: `safaridriver --enable`
+      If you are using Safari for MacOS, write this command for enable the automatization: `safaridriver --enable`
 - Application:
     - Description: Should be the name of the web app being tested.
 Application cannot be null and must be provided with valid values for the tests to function correctly.
 - Resolution:
-    - Possibles values: the possibles values of the environment variable resolution are established in the ' allowedResolution.yaml'.
+    - Possibles values: the possibles values of the environment variable resolution are established in the 'allowedResolution.yaml'.
     - Description: Specifies the screen resolution for web testing.
 If null or blank, a default resolution of 1024x768 is set.